ICIJ/datashare-tarentula/README.md

 Usage: tarentula download [OPTIONS]

 Options:
   --datashare-url TEXT            Datashare URL --datashare-project TEXT        Datashare project --elasticsearch-url TEXT        You can additionally pass the Elasticsearch
                                   URL in order to use scrolling capabilities of Elasticsearch (useful when dealing with a lot of results)

-  --query TEXT                  The query string to filter documents --destination-directory TEXT  Directory documents will be downloaded --throttle INTEGER            Request throttling (in ms) --cookies TEXT                Key/value pair to add a cookie to each request
+  --query TEXT                    The query string to filter documents --destination-directory TEXT    Directory documents will be downloaded --throttle INTEGER              Request throttling (in ms) --cookies TEXT                  Key/value pair to add a cookie to each
-                                to the API.
-You can separate semicolons: key1=val1;key2=val2;...
+                                  request to the API.
+You can separate
+                                  semicolons: key1=val1;key2=val2;...

+  --path-format TEXT              Downloaded document path template --scroll TEXT                   Scroll duration --once / --not-once             Download file only once --traceback / --no-traceback    Display a traceback in case of error --progressbar / --no-progressbar
+                                  Display a progressbar
-  --path-format TEXT            Downloaded document path template --help                        Show this message and exit.
+  --help                          Show this message and exit.
 ```

 ## Testing